ashn-dot-dev/sunder/README.md

 ```

 Verify that the compiler has been successfully installed by running
-`sunder-compile --help`.
+`sunder-compile --h`.
 You may have to source your `.profile` in new shells
 until the start of your next login session.

 ## Using the Sunder Compiler